20 Good movies to Learn Korean

 A lot of conversations over phone calls will be a help to language learners.

-Some phrases after receiving the call, like Hello, Who is it?
-How can I help you?
-How to tackle the wrong numbers will be recited naturally, benefiting you in learning.
+After receiving the call, some phrases, like “Hello” and “Who is it?”
+“How can I help you?” and “How can I tackle the wrong numbers?” will be recited naturally, benefiting you in learning.

-Besides that, they also show some old pop culture in the movie, exciting senior k-pop fans.
+Besides that, they also show some old pop culture in the movie, exciting senior K-pop fans.

 3. Miss Granny (수상한 그년), 2014